-The 2020 Baruch MFE 5th Year Career Development Report covers results from a career development survey conducted on Baruch MFE graduates from 2013 to 2015, who have been working for 4 to 6 years after graduation.
-The 2020 report contains specific questions related to the COVID-19 Pandemic.
+The 2021 Baruch MFE 5th Year Career Development Report covers results from a career development survey conducted on Baruch MFE graduates from 2014 to 2016, who have been working for 4 to 6 years after graduation.
 The survey was distributed to all the 2014-2016 Baruch MFE alumni.
 Of the 82 alumni surveyed, 71 responded, representing an [...]

 3 Hours; 3 Credits This course covers various topics including: Time series; ARMA, ARCH, Conditional heteroscedastic, and GARCH models, High Frequency data analysis and algorithmic trading, Multivariate time series analysis, Principal component analysis (PCA) and factor models, State space models and Kalman filters, Markov Chain Monte Carlo Methods, Risk management of algorithmic trading strategies, Data [...]